-Formed on Monday, May 20, 1907, in Pasadena, California, the Pasadena Motorcycle Club is now the third oldest in the United States and the oldest in the Los Angeles area, behind the Yonkers Motorcycle Club (est. 1903) in Yonkers, NY and California’s San Francisco Motorcycle Club (est. 1904).
+Formed on Monday, May 20, 1907, in Pasadena, California, the Pasadena Motorcycle Club (PMC) is the third oldest motorcycle club in the United States and the oldest in Southern California.
+The older clubs are the Yonkers Motorcycle Club (est. 1903) in Yonkers, NY and California’s San Francisco Motorcycle Club (est. 1904).

 The club was the fourteenth chartered by the American Motorcyclist Association.

-Pasadena Motorcycle Club (PMC), since its formation in 1907, has remained active, including throughout World War I and World War II.
-It has had several clubhouses, the current one was purchased by the club, a non-profit organization, on Howard Street in Pasadena in 1946 and is where the members meet every* Monday night to discuss club business.
-The PMC is a family club or a riding club, not an outlaw motorcycle club, which promotes several motorcycle road rides and events every year that are open to the public; often benefiting a charity such as the nearby Optimist Youth Homes & Family Services.
+The PMC, since its formation in 1907, has remained continually active, including throughout World War I and World War II.
+It has inhabited several clubhouses in Pasadena; the current one, a Pasadena Historic Landmark, was purchased by the club on Howard Street in Pasadena in 1948.
+The members meet every Monday* night at 8PM to discuss club business and socialize.
+The PMC, a non-profit organization, is a family club, not an outlaw motorcycle club.
+The club promotes several public motorcycle rides and events every year; often benefiting a local charity such as the Optimist Youth Homes & Family Services.

-The pride of the PMC is its historically significant Greenhorn Enduro which was a nationally recognized, famously rough, 500 mile off-road race.
-The Greenhorn (1937–present) continues to be organized by the PMC.
-It has evolved into a popular 2-day road tour, open to the public that takes place each year around May/June on many scenic back roads of California.
-The route is always new and kept secret until the start of the event.
+The pride of the PMC is the historically significant Greenhorn (1937-present) ride which started as a nationally recognized, famously rough, 500+ mile enduro traversing the mountains and deserts of Southern California.
+With the passage of time and increasing environmental scrutiny and concern the Greenhorn evolved into a popular 2-day road ride and rally, still organized and promoted by the PMC.
+The ride is open to the public and takes place each year in late spring or early summer.
+The route, travelling on spectacular twisting roads, is always new and kept secret until the start of the event.